tmckayus/peak/README.md

 This tuple would cause setup.sh to do the following:

-* Create the *radanalytics-spark* namespace.
+* Create a *radanalytics-spark-xxxx* namespace.
 Delete it first if *-d* is set.

-* Install the *radanalytics-spark* operator from the *alpha* channel using the OLM Since radanalytics-spark can be installed globally, it will be installed in the *openshift-operators* namespace instead of *radanalytics-spark*.
+* Install the *radanalytics-spark* operator from the *alpha* channel using the OLM Since radanalytics-spark can be installed globally, it will be installed in the *openshift-operators* namespace instead of *radanalytics-spark-xxx*.
 Uninstall the operator first if *-d* is set.

 * Clone the *tmckayus/rad-spark-tests* repository from github into the